HAYKEL88/Speed-Clustering/README.md

 Speed-Clustering
 ================

 Born from the idea of creating an application which makes a classification of persons per profile whether on foot, by bicycle or by car.

-Speed application provides users with their current location,speed and other informations and allows them a grouping oh their visited places.
+Speed-Clustering application provides users with their current location,speed and other informations and allows them a grouping oh their visited places.

 Let it works